 Where land is partly used as the PPOR of the owner and partly used for other non-exempt purposes, it is still possible to claim a reduction in land tax for the portion of the property that is used as the PPOR.
 The taxable land value will be reduced by an allowable proportion.

-If you would like help with respect to NSW Land Tax or your Principal Place of Residence, contact our team of experienced tax accountants and lawyers by calling us on 1300 QUINNS or alternatively, +61 2 9223 9166 to arrange a teleconference or appointment.
+If you are unsure about your eligibility for land tax exemptions for your PPOR, or for any other NSW Land Tax related query, contact the team of experienced tax accountants and tax lawyers at The Quinn Group.
+Call us on 1300 QUINNS or +61 2 9223 9166, or completing an online enquiry form to arrange a teleconference or appointment.